kmayerb/tcrdist2/README.md

 > human body [3]' -- Laydon et al. 2015.
 PMC4528489
 ```

-### Install the full dev-env using python 2.7.11
+### Configure the full dev-env using python 2.7.11
-If you want to test or extend the functionality of tcrdist2 using the same
+If you want to test or extend the functionality of **tcrdist2** using the same
 development environment that we are currently using,
 configure your environment with the
 requirements-dev.txt file.